 In addition, most policies have an “elimination period” of a certain length of time (generally 30 to 90 days) where you will have to pay out of pocket for long term care before the insurer starts reimbursing you.

 Know Your Possible Premium Increases

 Many plans are guaranteed renewable, which means that your coverage can’t be canceled based on a change in your health or age.
-But premiums can go up at any time: In fact, the federal plan is closing to to allow for a reassessment of premium rates.
-FLTCIP premiums went up most recently in 2016, when an overall average increase of 83% was implemented.
+But premiums can go up at any time: In fact, FLTCIP closed in 2022 to allow for a reassessment of premium rates.

 Know Your Tax Benefits